 The exuberant atmosphere in the garden of the country house in Akhalsopeli, Kvareli region.

 A few minutes' drive west of Kvareli you can visit the Nekresi Monastery.
 This Georgian Orthodox monastery was built between the 4th and 9th centuries.
 It stands on one of the foothills of the Greater Caucasus.

 After the monastery was dissolved during the Russian Empire in 1811, it has only been in operation again since 2000.

 The oldest building in the monastery complex is a small basilica from the 4th century.
 It is one of the oldest churches in Georgia which are still standing.
 Nekresi also contains a large basilica, a chapel from the 7th century and another church inherited in the 8th century.
 The bishop's palace was added in the 9th century.

 Private tour to Kvareli

-Interested in a tailor-made tour to Kvareli, Kakheti, the whole of Georgia, or to any other place in the Caucasus region?
-Tell us about your ideas and immediately get an offer without obligation from us.
+Are you interested in a tailor-made tour to Kvareli?
+Tell us about your ideas and get an individual, customized offer without obligation.

 How to get to Kvareli

 For the journey from Tbilisi, you have to calculate around 2.5 hours.
 The Azerbaijani border is about 50 minutes away.

 Every day there are numerous minibusses (marshrutkas) that run between Tbilisi and Kvareli.